ikawrakow/mnist/README.md

 ```
 that shows the error rate (fraction of mispredicted digits) as a function of the number of nearest neighbors used.
 I prefer to use the prediction error rather than the prediction accuracy as it better shows the performance of the algorithm (a prediction accuracy of 99% does not feel that much different from 98%, but when looking at error rate, 1% is 2 times between than 2%).

-The SVM algorith must first be trained.
+The SVM algorithm must first be trained.
 For a quick example
 ```
 > ./mnist_svm_train 200 0 100
 Pattern::apply: nimage=60000 np=24 Nx=28 Ny=28 Nx1=24 Ny1=24 Nx2=12 Ny2=12